-model parameters on sugarcane, banagrass, five species of eucalyptus, leucaena, pongamia, jatropha, and sorghum.
+The EcoCrop model was used to develop yield models for the crops selected in Task 0.1 based on the annual rainfall and mean minimum monthly temperature data.
+EcoCrop includes model parameters on sugarcane, banagrass, 5 species of eucalyptus, leucaena, pongamia, jatropha, and sorghum.
 The parameters for sugarcane will be used to provide a base case assessment for comparison with historical sugar cane acreage and yield.
 Using sensitivity analysis, the model can be tuned to account for the differences between parameters developed from global sugar production and a century of production experience in Hawaii that was refined through plant breeding to adapt sugarcane varieties to a wide variety of agro-ecosystems.
 Model results across all of the potential feedstocks will be used to identify land use patterns that would match plants with environmental conditions toward maximizing productivity in support of AJF production.

 Pongamia will be the initial focus of Activity 0.3.3.
 Pongamia is an oil seed bearing, leguminous tree that has production potential in Hawaii and Florida.
 The tree produces pods containing oil bearing seeds.
 Pods, oil seed cake, and oil will be evaluated from a number of trees growing on the island of Oahu.
 Fundamental measurements of chemical composition will be conducted and reported.
 Development of coproducts from the pods and oil seed cake will be explored.

-Milestone(s)

-Identify target opportunities to augment POLYSYS, AFTOT, and conversion modules Review previously developed GIS information layers for tropical fiber crops and identify updating requirements Preliminary estimates of AJF technical potential in Hawaii based on previously developed GIS information layers
+- Identify target opportunities to augment POLYSYS, AFTOT, and conversion modules. - Review previously developed GIS information layers for tropical fiber crops and identify updating requirements. - Preliminary estimates of AJF technical potential in Hawaii based on previously developed GIS information layers.

-Major Accomplishments

 The GIS based analysis of AJF production potential is ongoing.
 The assessment of potential lands meeting requirements for land capability class, slope, and land use zoning was completed.
-The EcoCrop model is being implemented to predict yield as a function of the minimum average monthly temperature and the annual rainfall.
+The EcoCrop model is being implemented to predict yield as a function of the minimum mean monthly temperature and the annual rainfall.
 This will allow prescription of potential AJF feedstock crops on land areas capable of supporting their production under both rain-fed and irrigated conditions.
 This analysis will provide information necessary in determining cropping patterns and assessing transport costs to processing facility locations.
 The EcoCrop model's prediction of sugarcane potential was determined and the results were compared with historic sugarcane acreage, both rainfed and irrigated.
-EcoCrop upper and lower values for temperature and rainfall that support optimal sugarcane production were varied to calibrate the prediction against historic acreage.
+EcoCrop's upper and lower values for temperature and rainfall that support optimal sugarcane production were varied to calibrate the prediction against historic acreage.
 The difference between the EcoCrop values and those representative of Hawaii conditions can be attributed to improvements due to plant breeding and unique combinations of environmental conditions.
 An example of the latter is the relatively young volcanic soils present in high rainfall areas on the island of Hawaii that allow for high drainage rates and accommodate sugar production.
 Similar analysis has begun with for Eucalyptus grandis and Eucalyptus saligna, the former suited for planting at lower, warmer, wetter locations and the latter better suited for cooler, drying sites.

-Additional seeds and pods were collected from the pongamia tree on the University of Hawaii campus and the Ke'ehi Lagoon Beach Park.
-Two oil seed presses were acquired and safety documents were developed.
-Soxhlet extraction methods were reviewed and apparatus assembled.

-Publications

-None

-Outreach Efforts

-Outreach in this task has focused on interactions with Terviva, a startup company that has identified pongamia germplasm production and marketing as the central focus of their business plan.

-Awards

-None

-Student Involvement

-None

-Plans for Next Period

-The GIS analysis of AJF production will continue to include the remaining AJF crops and provide State-wide working maps for each of the species.